 A non-adversarial approach to family restructuring in which both spouses are represented by specially trained family law attorneys.
 Negotiations occur in joint conferences with both parties and their attorneys present.

 This process is similar to the collaborative method, it differs in that the same attorneys may continue to represent their clients in the event that the collaborative method fails.

 After parents enter the final parenting plan into court, they may choose or allow the court to appoint a third party neutral as a “parenting coordinator” to assist the parents in resolving child-related disputes.
 This reduces or eliminates the need to file motions for the court to intervene in these matters.
 Ohio Supreme Court is considering whether to adopt this ADR method.

-Whether the court has ordered you to attend some alternative dispute resolution method or you are interested in ways to avoid disputes with your spouse during the termination of marriage, Attorneys Heather Johnston can assist you in this matter.
+Whether the court has ordered you to attend some alternative dispute resolution method or you are interested in ways to avoid disputes with your spouse during the termination of marriage, Attorney Heather Johnston, family law specialist, can assist you in this matter.
 It is important to hire a lawyer to aid you through this process to achieve the best results.
-They handle all issues relating to Mediation and Domestic Relations.
+She handles all issues relating to Mediation and Domestic Relations.